braziljs/eloquente-javascript/10_modules.md

 {{index "exports object"}}

 Because the loader wraps the module code in a function, modules automatically get their own local scope.
-The only thing they have to do is call `require` to access their dependencies, and put their interface in the object bound to `exports`.
+All they have to do is call `require` to access their dependencies and put their interface in the object bound to `exports`.

 {{index "formatDate module", "Date class", "ordinal package", "date-names package"}}